Best Friend is a common sidekick to The Protagonist. There are three variants of this trope:

 - Samwell Tarly in A Song of Ice and Fire is a good friend of hero Jon Snow and is a very extreme Type B, having terrible self esteem due to being constantly demeaned by his abusive father.
 Jon and others have tried to make him feel better about himself but it hasn't really taken yet.

 - Terri Macgregor from Degrassi.
 She is friend to both the Alpha Bitch and Lovable Alpha Bitch in the show and their personalities just completely dominate hers.
-She's shy and withdrawn and thinks she can never get a boyfriend.
+She's shy and withdrawn and thinks she could never get a boyfriend, until a cute boy named Rick came along who then proceeded to be an abusive prick who would later place her into a coma...

 - The whole trope is inverted with King of the Hill, with fat kid Bobby and his satellite friend, Joseph.
 Joseph is especially awkward around girls as opposed to Bobby.
 Bill is a example played straight.